michaelnguyenwex/azure-devops-mcp/README.md

         *   `automationStatus` (string, optional): Automation status (e.g., "Not Automated").
         *   `parentPlanId` (number, optional): ID of the Test Plan.
 If provided with `parentSuiteId`, a new child test suite (named after the test case title) is created.
         *   `parentSuiteId` (number, optional): ID of the parent Test Suite for child suite creation.
+    *   Notes:
+        *   If you didn't provide values for either parentPlanId or parentSuiteId, the func only create the test case without creating the test suite.

 3.  **`update-automated-test`**
     *   Description: Updates an Azure DevOps Test Case with automated test details.
+This is useful when you are creating automated test case and need bind your test code with the test case.
     *   Parameters:
         *   `testCaseId` (number): The ID of the Test Case work item.
         *   `automatedTestName` (string): The fully qualified name of the automated test method.